lydlid/AnimalSlaughterHouse/README.md

 ### 2. implementation of online multiplayer

 We used socket.io to implement our online multiplayer.
+We made the server using node.js to simplify the work.
 There is a host that actually update the world, other players(slaves) only listen to the host and update from the host.